 Treasurer

 Ed is a Chartered Accountant with senior experience across governance, finance and risk management in both public and private sectors.
-He oversees HDFA’s financial systems, budgeting and audits, ensuring the organisation remains transparent, accountable and financially robust.
+He has worked in the UK, Asia and Australia and is has trekked many times in Nepal.

 Board Member

-Ella is a corporate and M&A lawyer with expertise in governance, regulatory compliance and organisational advisory.
-A long-time HDFA volunteer who has visited projects in Eastern Nepal, she supports HDFA with strong legal guidance and strategic oversight.
+Ella is a corporate and corporate lawyer with expertise in governance, regulatory compliance and organisational advisory.

 Secretary

-Bonnie is a corporate lawyer specialising in governance, compliance and organisational risk.
 She supports HDFA’s policy development, regulatory obligations and board operations, helping ensure the organisation is well-run, well-documented and aligned with best practice.

 Our Partners in Nepal